sarahciston/codingcare/posts/0critintro.md

 >"Disability, queerness, open source — not as identities, or groups I belong to, but as modes of doing, of how I practice myself.
 Being an outsider means that the question of theory and practice — how practice is affected by theory, how theory is constructed by practice — becomes the most important one.
 Membership to particular groups and experiences is often predicated on the visual — whether someone 'looks like' they belong or not — which means that my membership to most groups must rely on something else.
 My belonging has more to do with how I enact that group's politic" [@hedvaBelongingMess2018]

-Our being-in-process is both the means to "be" (prefiguratively) and also the means of being-in-relation, -in-politic, -in-identity.
+Our being-in-process is both the means to "be" (prefiguratively) and also the means of being-in-relation, -in-politic, -in-identity, in-between.

-"dramatizes its dimensional betweenness" [...] "decipher the history of the making of the most complex shibori patterns" (Sedgwick)

-print/digital media or platforms text/code languages or expression or systems backend blackbox / frontend visible platforms dev / user
-AI / human

-*could produce the dissertation like Four Times Through the Labyrinth, a performance of a performance, --series but nonlinear,layered, aphoristic, multimediaed, networked*

-**I am a writing machine**

-deep interdisciplinarity

-In deep interdisciplinary practice in classrooms, necessarily, "the topic of inquiry emerged as primary and our institutionally-created selves emerged as secondary" [@mcclellanDeepInterdisciplinarityCritical2014]

-**These are always-already cooperative systems.
-Want to write/build/make/create in ways that reveal and allow these to flourish and expand as healthier, kinder systems that are supportive of everyone who is part of them.**
-TERM: *Deep Interdisciplinary* is able to view these fundamental states as hybrid, not only different fields or concepts but the core ways of seeing/being/becoming.
-The approach of constantly shifting lenses and destabilizing and viewing as spectra.
-Ontologically interdisciplinary. (not ontology or being but becoming, process philosophy).
-Bakhtin’s heteroglossia ("another's speech in another's language, serving to express authorial intentions but in a refracted way" (1934)) and polyphony.
-But what are the larger interfaces & infrastructures that could enable hybrid language and switching across, that can facilitate expanded ways of thinking?
+>"this form is really just the web of relationships that have taken on a familiar shape.
+Every individual thing that you see around you is really just a huge knot-a point where thousands and millions of relationships come together." [@wilsonResearchCeremonyIndigenous2008]

+>"a node of relation expressing itself momentarily as this or that—an edging into object, a swerving into body." [@manningAlwaysMoreOne2013]

 I dream of a form that can hold everything.
 A form that can reveal how each part is connected.
 No parts, no compartments.
+Just connections.[^platformdream] Network graphs don't do it for me.
+Anna Munster suggests that the form of networks numbs us to their relationality.
+Because every network looks like every other, in trying to understand a system by depicting it as a network, we lose sense of what's within.
+Munster suggests focusing less on `forms` and more on `forces`: "the closures and openings of relations to one another.
+It is at this level of imperceptible flux—of things unforming and reforming relationally—that we discover the real experience of networks" [@munsterAesthesiaNetworksConjunctive2013].
+The un/forming of relationality, these trans\*formative practices are active, ongoing, prefigurative, emergent, embodied, and embedded — taking shape and making change.

+Just as a paper snowflake or a tie-dyed garment contains in its pattern the re-foldable traces of its making — a flattened, temporarily static version of its coming-into-shape, marking the places it once touched against itself as it held different forms [@sedgwickWeatherProust2012] — trans\*formative technocraft aims to "decipher the history of the making" and the future shapes it might take.

-Just connections.
-Network graphs don't do it for me.
-I dream of a platform where I can write and code and share and cite and annotate and highlight and collage and print and remix and machine-read.
-In my dream notes, I have written "semantic web layer cake" and "Gollum?"
-Is this some monsterous platform?
-Am I the only one who dreams this?
-Usually the things I want feel small and so I expect them to exist already.
-How complicated could they be?
-Surely I am not the only thinker of them?
-Then I try to find some preexisting version, come up empty, frustrated, confused, wondering where I would even begin if I wanted to make such a form on my own.
+[^platformdream]: I dream of a platform where I can write and code and share and cite and annotate and highlight and collage and print and remix and machine-read and connect.
+[In my dream notes, I have written "semantic web layer cake?" and "Gollum platform?"
+I rarely imagine I am the only one imagining such things, until I try to explain them to others.
+I expect it to be easy, that these hybrid forms already exist — becaue they seem so small and obvious to me, how complicated could they be?
+But when I try to find some preexisting version, I come up empty, frustrated, confused.
+And I am left without tools or language to begin building such a connected and connecting form on my own.]

->"this form is really just the web of relationships that have taken on a familiar shape.
-Every individual thing that you see around you is really just a huge knot-a point where thousands and millions of relationships come together." [@wilsonResearchCeremonyIndigenous2008]

-Like Erin Manning's a spiral is "more duration than form" [@manningAlwaysMoreOne2013] "From habit to invention, from technique to improvisation, the form becomes a folding-through of time in the making." // "~~An occasion is less an object or a body than~~ a node of relation expressing itself momentarily as this or that—an edging into object, a swerving into body."

-Anna Munster suggests that the form of networks numbs us to their relationality — every network looks like every other and in trying to understand them through seeing them as networks, we lose sense of what's within.
-She suggests focusing less on `forms` and more on `forces`: "the closures and openings of relations to one another.
-It is at this level of imperceptible flux—of things unforming and reforming relationally" [@munsterAesthesiaNetworksConjunctive2013]

-Transformative, the positive side of flux

-Thus, trans\*formative means ongoing prefigurative emergent evolution.
-It is active community presence and practices, embodied and embedded, taking shape and making change.

 ### Techno